Advanced Practices for Effective Retrospectives with Diana Larsen and Michigan Technology Services

 *Agile Fluency is a registered trademark of Agile Fluency Project.
 LLC

 Additional Benefits of taking our Advanced Practices for Effective Retrospectives course

 Participants are eligible for Scrum Educational and Professional Development Units

 The July 2021 Advanced Practices for Effective Retrospectives workshop sold out.
-Our next workshop will be scheduled for late 2021.
+Our next workshop will be May 3, 5 and 10, 2022.
 1:00 PM to 5:00 PM EST over 3 days.
-The regular course fee is $ 795/student, but early enrollment will be $ 645/student.
+The regular course fee is $ 795/student, but early enrollment prior to April 12 will be $ 645/student.

 Want an Advanced Practices for Effective Retrospectives workshop for your team?